mlibrary/about-leverpress/src/content/books/frank-being-a-presence-for-students-teaching-as-a-lived-defense-of-liberal-education.md

 author: Jeff Frank
 cover: /assets/being-a-presence.jpg
 description: >-
-  How does a college professor, on a daily basis, help students feel the value of liberal education and get the most from that education?
+  How does a college professor help students feel the value of liberal education and get the most from that education?
 orderOnPage: 2
 readLink: 'https://doi.org/10.3998/mpub.11567473'